 Even though wedding reception traditions have evolved over time in their meanings, it is interesting to learn what the original meanings are for wedding reception traditions.
 A great source for understanding the meaning of traditional wedding reception ideas is at RobertsCentre.com.

 We recommend definitely keeping these traditions (among others) because of their meaning.
+And if you are looking for Rockland Maine wedding photography services, check out Catherine Gross.

 Something Old, New, Borrowed, and Blue Wedding Tradition